imixs/open-bpmn/doc/BPMN_EMF.md

 	/open-bpmn.glsp-server/src/main/java-gen/

-### BaseElement
+### BPMNGNode

-The BaseElement extends the glsp GNode and provides the core properties of each BPMN element
+The *BPMNGNode* extends the glsp GNode and provides the core properties used by each kind of BPMN Flow Elements

  - name - used in the graphical view to label the element
+ - kind - sub type to define variants
  - documentation - an optional documentation for the element

-### FlowElement
+### BPMNGEdge

-The FlowElement extends the BaseElement and introduces the concept of categories for a element class which is a core concept of BPMN
+The *BPMNGEdge* extends the glsp GEdge and provides the basic properties used by each kind of BPMN Edge Elements

- - categories - a list of categories to specify the element - e.g. task:manaual, task:script, event:start, event:stop....
+ - name - used in the graphical view to label the element

-### TaskElement

-The TaskNode extends the FlowElement and is used for all types of BPMN Tasks

-### EventNode

-The EventNode extends the FlowElement and is used for all types of BPMN Events

-### GatewayNode

-The GatewayNode extends the FlowElement and is used for all types of BPMN Gateways
+ - kind - sub type to define variants
+ - documentation - an optional documentation for the element

-### SequenceFlow
+### Sub Elements

-The SequenceFlow extends the FlowElement and is used for all types of BPMN Sequence Flows
+The following EMF classes define sub types of the BPMNGNode class used for the BPMN graphical core elements:

+ - TaskGNode - represents a BPMN Activity
+ - GatewayGNode - represents a BPMN Gateway
+ - EventGNode - represents a BPMN Event
+ - IconGCompartment - represents an embedded icon (used by task elements)
+ - LabelGNode - represents a BPMN Label below a graphical Node (used by Events and Gateways)
+ - DataObjectGNode - represents a BPMN Data Object
+ - MessageGNode - represents a BPMN Message Object
+ - GroupGNode - represents a BPMN Group
+ - TextAnnotationGNode - represents a BPMN Text Annotation
+ - PoolGNode - represents a BPMN Participant (Pool)
- - condition - optional condition of a flow
+ - LaneGNode - represents a Lane within a Pool

-### Pool

-The Pool is a container for FlowElements

-## Visual Appearance - GLSP

-A key element of BPMN is the choice of shapes and icons used for the graphical elements identified in this International Standard.
-The intent is to create a standard visual language that all process modelers will recognize and understand.
-Open BPMN uses the graphical elements, shapes, and markers illustrated in the BPMN 2.0 standard.

-The graphical model is based on the [GLSP modeling concept](https://www.eclipse.org/glsp/) and did not contain all properties from the BPMN 2.0.2 specification.
-But the Open BPMN model Server can deal with all aspects of BPMN 2.0 and translates a .bpmn file into a GLSP model and vice versa.